TeamSparkAI/toolvault/docs/policies.md

 - A DLP validator would be a "message" validator that does produce matches
   - Is there any match context that we'd want to include in the alert (along with the match/matches)
 - A secrets validator would be a "text" validator that does produce matches
-- A normal "match" filter with regex, optional Luhn validation, and keywords, produces matches
+- A normal "match" condition with regex, optional Luhn validation, and keywords, produces matches
-  - All "match" filters should produce matches and their validators are simple bool returns for match validation
+  - All "match" conditions should produce matches and their validators are simple bool returns for match validation

-So we have a series of policies, where each policy has a series of filters, where each filter can product an alert (with zero or more matches)
+So we have a series of policies, where each policy has a series of conditions, where each condition can product an alert (with zero or more matches)

-Content actions (replace, redact, remove, error) must be coalesced across all policies/filters/alerts for a message Non-content actions will accumulate for a message
+Content actions (replace, redact, remove, error) must be coalesced across all policies/conditions/alerts for a message Non-content actions will accumulate for a message

 ## Data structures

-### Policy Filter
+### Policy Condition

-We have a policy filter object and we have the stored policy filter(s) on the policy (that reference the policy filter object by type/id)
+We have a policy condition object and we have an installed/confured instance of the policy condition object we call a "configuration" that is referenced in policy conditions by configId

 ### Policy Action

-We have a policy action object and we have the stored policy action(s) on the policy (that reference the policy action object by type/id)
+We have a policy action object and we have an installed/confured instance of the policy action object we call a "configuration" that is referenced in policy actions by configId

 ### Alert (model)